cml815/do/tempMd/jeff-grant-rough.md

 How do some become Internet famous?

 In the social media universe, influencers are stars, almost on par with Hollywood celebrities.
-With the right approach, companies can connect with YouTubers and their thousands of fans.
+How do companies connect with people with thousands of fans.

 Fuel teams with talented influencers who offer insight, expertise and a following to share important messages.